See How to Grow Leads 600% - Inbound Marketing for Credit Unions & Banks

 So how do credit unions and community banks generate leads through Inbound Marketing?
-It starts by creating a Content Cluster.
-A group of content that's optimized for a keyword, or long tail keyword phrase, and this content should solve your target's problems and provides helpful information.
+It starts by creating a Topic Cluster.
+A group of content that's optimized for a keyword, or long tail keyword phrase, and this content should solve your target's problems and provide helpful information.

-For example, let's say you're goal is to increase the number of Home Equity Loans in your portfolio.
-Begin your content strategy by thinking about the types of problems that Home Equity Loans solve for and use keyword research tools to decide which would be best for your Content Cluster.
+For example, let's say your goal is to increase the number of Home Equity Loans in your portfolio.
+Begin your content strategy by thinking about the types of problems that Home Equity Loans solve and use keyword research tools to decide which would be best for your Topic Cluster.

 In the interest of time, I'll let you in on a little secret.
-There is a greater number of people searching for "debt consolidation" every month then their are people searching for "home equity loans."
+There is a greater number of people searching for "debt consolidation" every month than there are people searching for "home equity loans."
 That's because the problem people are trying to solve for is their massive amount of debt so that's the more common phrase they're searching, NOT the name of a financial product.

-Now that you have these several pieces of content (which could be blog posts, videos, checklists, guides, eBooks, etc.) you'll choose one to be the 'currency' in which someone is willing to exchange their contact information for.
+Now that you have these several pieces of content (which could be blog posts, videos, checklists, guides, eBooks, etc.) you'll choose one to be the 'currency' for which someone is willing to exchange their contact information.
 Typically this is a longer guide or eBook.
 Something substantial in value.